AidenPearson25/TheGameAtlas/README.md

 # TheGameAtlas
- Project for CSE 201 by Shotlock
+ Project for CSE 201 by Softlock

 Testing the readme